ElevationAscent: 1,452' 443 m

 During the descent, you'll pass under several trees that bridge the trail above you.
 At about 3 miles, you'll arrive at a brook that splits in two directions.
-The sign labeled "Los Robles Salida" will actually take you along another run called "La Quebrada Trail," but if you want to exit to the road following the loop described here, go to the right (west).
+The sign labeled "Los Robles Salida" will actually take you along another trail called "La Quebrada Trail," but if you want to exit to the road following the loop described here, go to the right (west).
 You'll come out on the road and run a few hundred meters back to the trailhead.
-You can also descend to the hotel or try some of the other trails (La Quebrada, Canto de las Aves are both marked as parts of this route separately on the map.
+You can also descend to the hotel or try some of the other trails.
+La Quebrada and Canto de las Aves are both marked as parts of this route separately on the map.

-Keep an eye out for the camouflaged cameras that are part of a conservation research project—do not touch them!
+Keep an eye out for the camouflaged cameras and scent stations that are part of a conservation research project—do not touch them!